-- 6.1.10 All contractors must strictly adhere to SEPA pollution prevention guidelines PPG1, PPG3 and PPG5 and following 'best practice' standards regarding minimising the amounts of airborne debris or other potential pollutants. - During operation, effective drainage systems will minimise the impacts of road run-off and reduce the risk and impact of spill events as explained in ES Chapter 9 (Water Environment). - 6.1.12 Drainage systems will include features to divert runoff into drains, soak-aways and balancing ponds thus avoiding contamination of watercourses.
+- 6.1.10 Best practice will be followed during construction, including SEPA Pollution Prevention Guidelines PPG1, PPG3 and PPG5. - 6.1.11 During operation, effective drainage systems will minimise the impacts of road run-off and reduce the risk and impact of spill events as explained in ES Chapter 9 (Water Environment). - 6.1.12 Drainage systems will include features to divert runoff into drains, soak-aways and balancing ponds thus avoiding contamination of watercourses.